 What's next.

 Updates on Chintu.
 New features, what I'm working on, and what just shipped.
-I keep these short.

 Vision